Different types of waistbands

 - Top stitch, stitch in the ditch from the top along the seam line.
 The turned under edge at the back will be neatly caught in this stitching now.

 Adding a facing waistband can give a seamless and neat finish to the waist area,.
 You will have a very smooth skirt edge without any separate waistband.
 It is better if the facing is made with a lightweight fabric .
-Checkout the sewing tutorial for an Aline yoke skirt with the faced waistband for how to sew this type of waistband with a zipper and also the post on drafting and sewing facing to fabric edges
+Checkout the sewing tutorial for a straight skirt with yoke with the faced waistband for how to sew this type of waistband with a zipper and also the post on drafting and sewing facing to fabric edges

 4. Drawstring waistbands

 A drawstring waistband is very similar to the turned under waistband.
-It is basically made by just turning under the waist fabric edge and make a casing for a drawstring cord which will tighten the loose waist of the garment.Eyelets or buttonholes are added for the cord to pass through
+It is basically made by just turning under the waist fabric edge and make a casing for a drawstring cord which will tighten the loose waist of the garment.Eyelets or buttonholes are added for the cord to pass through.
+Checkout the tutorial for a drawstring lounge pants for sewing instructions for a drawstring waistband ( seperate) or sewing instructions for salwar pants for a turn under drawstring waistband .

 How to make a drawstring waistband